OSSTF/FEESO Home

 How much do I have to pay in union dues?

 Active members comprise the bulk of our membership.
 They are members who are currently employed by school boards or other education employers and who pay active member fees to OSSTF/FEESO.
-These union dues are currently 1.3% of gross earnings (plus local levies where applicable) and are deducted automatically from your pay cheque.
+These union dues are currently 1.6% of gross earnings (plus local levies where applicable), comprised of 1.3% allocated toward operations, and 0.3% that is allocated to the MPA (Member protection Account) and are deducted automatically from your pay cheque.
 Because it is a percentage-based fee, OSSTF/FEESO union dues are geared to your income level.
 In addition, union dues are also tax deductable.

 What are my rights and responsibilities as an OSSTF/FEESO member?